 Price: Adult rodeo tickets from $20 to $44; weekend pass $123.

-The Guy Weadick Days Wild West Rodeo is named for the famous rodeo legend who had deep connection with the Calgary Stampede and lived in High River.
+The Guy Weadick Days Rodeo is named for the famous rodeo legend, George Guy Weadick, who had a deep connection with the Calgary Stampede and lived in High River.
 Admission for chucks on Thursday is $20 and all-day passes for Saturday and Sunday are $44.
-Events include the pro rodeo, a cabaret, chuckwagon racing and a rodeo dance.
+Events include the pro rodeo, a cabaret and chuckwagon racing.
 The rodeo also features the Guy Weadick Days Market, with vendors selling everything from baked treats to farm equipment.

 High River Rodeo Grounds, Foothills No. 31, 403-652-7349, highriverag.com